 Consequences of not taking immediate action

 DEQ determined that failure to amend the proposed rule would delay implementation of projects to reduce the harmful emission from diesel engines through vehicle and equipment replacement.
 Older diesel engine exhaust emits particulate matter and other pollutants that are harmful to human health and the environment.
 Federal clean diesel grants provide funding to improve and retrofit diesel engines to decrease the amount of such harmful emissions.
 Failure to adopt the temporary rule would prevent DEQ from administering grants that meet federal funding criteria as authorized by Senate Bill 249.
 This includes, for example, vehicle replacement and exhaust retrofitting highway maintenance vehicles to reduce emissions that contribute to air toxics and climate change.
-Delaying this project implementation will damage the Department’s ability to secure future grant awards from EPA, which will undermine the Oregon Clean Diesel Initiative’s effort to reduce the adverse impacts from toxic air pollutants and mitigate climate change in a timely manner.
+Delaying this project implementation will damage DEQ’s ability to secure future grant awards from EPA, which will undermine the Oregon Clean Diesel Initiative’s effort to reduce the adverse impacts from toxic air pollutants and mitigate climate change in a timely manner.
 In summary, further delay in implementing such clean diesel grant projects will seriously prejudice the public’s interest, and other parties’ interests, in the ways described above.

 How temporary rule would avoid or mitigate consequences

 The temporary rule will allow DEQ to administer clean diesel grant projects that meet federal funding criteria.
-Successful completion of these projects contributes toward meeting the legislatively adopted goal (ORS 468A.793) to reduce excess lifetime cancer risk from exposure to diesel exhaust to one in a million by 2017.
+Successful completion of these projects contributes toward meeting the legislatively adopted goal contained in ORS 468A.793 to reduce excess lifetime cancer risk from exposure to diesel exhaust to one in a million by 2017.